librelane/librelane/docs/source/getting_started/newcomers/index.md

 Circuits match uniquely.
 ```

-In case of errors, there is also `lvs.rpt` which is more detailed.
+In case of errors, there is also `lvs.netgen.rpt` which is more detailed.
 Inside it,
 you will find tables comparing nodes between the layout and the schematic.
 On
 the left is the layout (`GDS`) and the schematic (Verilog) is on the other side.
 Here is a sample of these tables: